In this Article

 15. Dalia Porridge

-Being a soft food, it can be swallowed easily, especially if your child has a throat irritation or pain.
+Being a soft food, it can be swallowed easily, especially if a child has a throat irritation or pain.
 It can be made without milk to speed up the digestion process when a baby is sick.
 Dalia porridge can be given to babies who are eight months and older.

 16. Citrus Fruits